Gaussian Fluctuations and Free Energy Expansion for Coulomb Gases at Any Temperature: Main results

 We phrase the results as the convergence of the Laplace transform of the fluctuations to that of a Gaussian.
 Compared to known results, explicit corrections to the known variance in $\int |\nab \xi|^2$ are given as powers of $\theta^{-1}$ when $\xi$ is regular enough, indicating the change in the formula for the variance in the cross-over regime when $\beta$ becomes small (reminiscent for instance of \cite{hardylambert}).
 Moreover the variance $\int |\nab \xi|^2$ corresponds to a convergence (of $\Delta^{-1}(\sum_{i=1}^N \delta_{x_i} - N \mut)$) to the Gaussian Free Field (GFF) while the expected variance when $\theta $ becomes order $1$ no longer corresponds to the GFF but rather to another Gaussian Field.

 We should also emphasize that the normalization of the variable is $\beta^\hal (N^{\frac1\d}\ell)^{1-\frac\d2}$, and not $\frac1{\sqrt{N\ell^\d}}$ as in the usual CLT for a sum of independent variables.
 It is in fact a CLT for very nonindependent random variables.
-However, if one believes that $\rb \sim \beta^{-\hal}$ (see \eqref{rhobeta} and comments below) so in the extreme regime where $ N^{\frac1\d}\ell=\rb$ (which one can also read as $\theta \ell^\d =1$ or the large temperature regime) we recover the standard CLT normalization for iid variables, because $N\ell^\d$ is the number of points in the support of $\xi$. \cor{Physically, this means that the system is very rigid, and becomes less and less so as one approaches the minimal scale.
-When $\beta \ll 1$, there is a gap between the minimal scale $\rb N^{-1/\d}$ and the microscale $N^{-1/\d}$ and we believe that the system becomes Poissonian below the minimal scale.}
+However, if one believes that $\rb \sim \beta^{-\hal}$ (see \eqref{rhobeta} and comments below) so in the extreme regime where $ N^{\frac1\d}\ell=\rb$ (which one can also read as $\theta \ell^\d =1$ or the large temperature regime) we recover the standard CLT normalization for iid variables, because $N\ell^\d$ is the number of points in the support of $\xi$.
+Physically, this means that the system is very rigid, and becomes less and less so as one approaches the minimal scale.
+When $\beta \ll 1$, there is a gap between the minimal scale $\rb N^{-1/\d}$ and the microscale $N^{-1/\d}$ and we expect that the system becomes Poissonian below the minimal scale, based on the lose heuristic that in the Langevin dynamics the diffusion should dominate at small enough scale depending on temperature, and also by analogy with the case of $\beta$-ensembles \cite{bgp,nt1,nt2}.